 for some constant ${C}>0$.
 Here $U$ and $V$ are two approximate solutions constructed via the wave-front tracking method, and the small approximation parameter $\vartheta$ is responsible for controlling the subsequent errors:

-\begin{my_itemize} \item Errors in the approximation of the initial data and the boundary. \item Errors in the speeds of shock, vortex sheet, entropy wave, and rarefaction fronts. \item The total strength of all non-physical fronts. \item The maximum strength of rarefaction fronts. \end{my_itemize}
+\begin{my_itemize} \item Errors in the approximation of the initial data and the boundary. \item Errors in the speeds of shocks, vortex sheets, entropy waves, and rarefaction fronts. \item The total strength of non-physical fronts. \item The maximum strength of rarefaction fronts. \end{my_itemize}

-Along the line of arguments presented in \ci{Bressan-Liu-Yang-1999, Lewicka-Trivisa-2002, Liu-Yang-1999}, with ``time'' $x$ fixed, at each $y$, one connects the state $U(y)$ with $V(y)$ in the state space by going along the Hugoniot curves $S_{1}, C_{2}, C_{3}$, and $S_{4}$.
-Depending on the location of the strong vortex sheet/entropy wave in $U(y)$ and $V(y)$, the distance between $U(y)$ and $V(y)$ is estimated along discontinuity waves in possibly different ``directions'', determining the strength of the $j$-Hugoniot wave $h_{j}(y)$ in the following way: \begin{my_itemize} \item Suppose that $U(y)$ and $V(y)$ are both in $\Omega_{-}$ and $\Omega_{+}$.
-Then one begins at the state $U(y)$ and moves along the Hugoniot curves to reach the state $V(y)$. \item Suppose that $U(y)$ is in $\Omega_{-}$ and $V(y)$ is in $\Omega_{+}$.
-Then one begins at the state $U(y)$ and moves along the Hugoniot curves to reach the state $V(y)$. \item Suppose that $V(y)$ is in $\Omega_{-}$ and $U(y)$ is in $\Omega_{+}$.
-Then one begins at the state $V(y)$ and moves along the Hugoniot curves to reach the state $U(y)$. \end{my_itemize}
+Along the line of arguments presented in \ci{Bressan-Liu-Yang-1999, Lewicka-Trivisa-2002, Liu-Yang-1999}, with {\it time} $x$ fixed, at each $y$, one connects state $U(y)$ with $V(y)$ in the state space by going along the Hugoniot curves $S_{1}, C_{2}, C_{3}$, and $S_{4}$.
+Depending on the location of the strong vortex sheet/entropy wave in $U(y)$ and $V(y)$, the distance between $U(y)$ and $V(y)$ is estimated along discontinuity waves in possibly different {\it directions}, determining the strength of the $j$-Hugoniot wave, $h_{j}(y)$, in the following way: \begin{my_itemize} \item If $U(y)$ and $V(y)$ are both in $\Omega_{-}$ and $\Omega_{+}$, then it begins at state $U(y)$ and moves along the Hugoniot curves to reach state $V(y)$. \item If $U(y)$ is in $\Omega_{-}$ and $V(y)$ is in $\Omega_{+}$, then it begins at state $U(y)$ and moves along the Hugoniot curves to reach state $V(y)$. \item If $V(y)$ is in $\Omega_{-}$ and $U(y)$ is in $\Omega_{+}$, then it begins at state $V(y)$ and moves along the Hugoniot curves to reach state $U(y)$. \end{my_itemize}

-Define the $L^{1}$--weighted strengths of the waves in the solution of the Riemann problem $\left(U(y), V(y)\right)$ or $\left(V(y), U(y)\right)$ as follows:
+Define the $L^{1}$--weighted strengths of the waves in the solution of the Riemann problem $\{U(y), V(y)\}$ or $\{V(y), U(y)\}$ as follows:

-with the constants $w^{b}_{j}$, $w^{m}_{j}$, and $w^{a}_{j}$ above to be specified later on, based on the estimates of wave interactions and reflections in Lemmas 2.2--2.7.
+with constants $w^{b}_{j}$, $w^{m}_{j}$, and $w^{a}_{j}$ above to be specified later on, based on the estimates of wave interactions and reflections in Lemmas 2.2--2.7.

-We define the following Lyapunov functional,
+We define the following Lyapunov functional: